jaylontan/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+**KrustyKrab** is a lightweight and responsive desktop app for **restaurant staff** to quickly manage customer information and bookings.

+KrustyKrab allows you to:

+- Keep track of your customers' **contacts, membership status**, and **booking history**.
+- Easily view all upcoming bookings at a glance through a **clean list interface**.
+- **Add, edit, and cancel** bookings with just a few keystrokes.

+KrustyKrab is optimized for use via keyboard commands while still being visually clean and user-friendly.
+If you type fast, you’ll get your booking tasks done quicker than with any mouse-heavy system.

 <!-- * Table of Contents -->
 <page-nav-print />